wonderren/wonderren.github.io/_pages/research.md

 Optimality Bounds in Motion Planning
 ------
-Optimal motion planning in continuous space and time is of fundamental importance in Robotics and is challenging.
-In general, the true optimum of these problems is hard to obtain.
-Most of the existing algorithms (e.g. A*, RRT*) compute a feasible solution, whose cost is an upper bound of the true optimum.
-A fundamental question with regard to all these feasible solutions is: how far does a feasible solution deviate from the true optimum?
-In other words, how can we estimate the sub-optimality bound of a feasible solution?
-Since the true optimum is hard to obtain, I aim to obtain tight lower bound of the optimum, which can be used as proxies of the true optimum and thus help estimate the sub-optimality of a feasible solution.
-To begin with, I consider a trajectory planning problem among dynamic obstacles along known trajectories in 2D [E1].
+One frequent question I received from manufacturers when I was in BITO was that “Can you improve the transportation efficiency of the mobile robots by 10%?”, which is a fair question as the solution quality directly affects the logistic costs and hence the profits.
+It turns out that this question is hard to answer since there is no method to obtain the true optimum for many motion planning problems in real-world with continuous space and time.
+To address the challenge, we started by developing an approach that can compute tight lower bounds (of the true optimum) for a motion planning problem in continuous space and time among dynamic obstacles [E1].
+The lower bounding method here differs from the vast majority of existing methods (such as A*, RRT, etc) that compute a feasible solution, whose cost is an upper bound of the true optimum.
+The key insight behind the approach is to systematically generate relaxed problems whose solution costs are lower bounds that asymptotically converge to the true optimum.
+The computed tight lower bounds can help estimate how far a feasible solution deviates from the true optimum and thus provide “performance certificates” of the feasible solution executed by the robot.

 * [E1] <img src="../images/fig_lbmp.gif" alt="" width="200" height="200" align="left" hspace="20" style=" border: #FFFFFF 2px none;">
 A Lower Bounding Framework for Motion Planning amid Dynamic Obstacles in 2D\